Oxen-AI/oxen-release/README.md

 oxen clone https://hub.oxen.ai/ox/CatDogBoundingBox
 ```

+# 📚 Developer Documentation

+The latest documentation can be found at [https://docs.oxen.ai](https://docs.oxen.ai).

 # ✅ Features

 Oxen was optimized to be fast on structured and unstructured data types.
 Unlike traditional version control systems that are optimized for text files and code, Oxen was built from the [ground up to be fast](https://github.com/Oxen-AI/oxen-release/blob/main/Performance.md) on images, video, audio, text, and more.